cloudsolver/aws-saa/IAM.md

 6. Use Roles for permissions to AWS services
 7. Use Access Keys for CLI SDK
 8. IAM Credentials Report for audit.
-9. Use Access Advisor to review policies and least priviledge adjustments. [[Access Advisor]] shows the services permissions granted to the user and when those services were last accessed.
+9. Use Access Advisor to review policies and least priviledge adjustments. [[IAM Access Advisor]] shows the services permissions granted to the user and when those services were last accessed.
 You can use this information to review your policies later.
+10. AWS documented IAM best practices: [Click Here](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)